-Administrative permits and licences are generally required for the construction, enlargement, modification and operation of power plants and ancillary installations.
-In addition, power plants must receive prior approval of the relevant autonomous community authorities and be registered on the Spanish special regime register maintained by the Minister of Industry, Tourism and Trade before the power plant is entitled to make use of the Spanish special regime.
+Administrative registration, permits and licences are generally required for the construction, enlargement, modification and operation of power plants and ancillary installations.
+In addition, power plants included in the special regime must receive prior approval of the relevant autonomous community authorities and be registered on the "pre-asignación" register maintained by the Minister of Industry, Energy and Tourism before the power plant is entitled to make use of the Spanish special regime.
+However this register in temporarily suspended (Royal Decree-Law 1/2012).

 Facilities must also be authorised for their interconnection to the relevant transmission and distribution networks.
 According to Royal Decree 661/2007, if the interconnection authorisation is not granted, the administrative authorisation cannot be granted.